pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

-- Something you use all over the place are `RangeTblEntry`s.
-- The Query struct has a List called `rtable`, which holds a bunch of these structs.
+- The ParseState struct has a List member that holds RangeTblEntries.
-  - When we process the FROM clause we're adding to that list.
+- You use these all over the place.
+- Later we'll also attach these RangeTblEntries to the Query node.
-- A range table is:
+- So what are range tables?
-  1. not a database table (i.e. not a relation).
+  1. the range is not a range type
+  2. the table is not a database table.
-  2. has nothing to do with range types.
+- Actually range means table---or relation I should say.
-- It's a table as in a list of structs.
+- And it's a table as in a List of structs.
 - Each struct is a quote-unquote range: which is basically a relation:
   - either a true persisted table,
   - or the result of a subquery or join,